CAMeL-Lab/camel_tools/docs/source/cli/camel_calima_star.rst

 Below is a list of databases that can be passed to ``-d`` or ``--db``:

 .. note::
-   While we currently only provide one builtin database at the moment, more will be added over time.
+   While we currently only provide one builtin database, more will be added over time.

 * **calima-msa** Database for analyzing Modern Standard Arabic.